Plondone/qPCR/README.md

   1. Open a new project in Rstudio and select version control. [step-by-step manual](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN)
   1. Copy https://github.com/SCIL-leuven/qpcrviia7.git under URL and press create project.
   1. In the top right panel, under *Build*, click *Build & Reload* (this installs the package).
-  1. Run the following code to check out example analyses:
+  1. Run the following code in the terminal to check out example analyses:
   `devtools::build_vignettes()`

 ## Data file